nitkannen/CONTRASTE/README.md

 # CONTRASTE
-Codes for EMNLP 2023 Findings paper: CONTRASTE: Supervised Contrastive Pre-training With Aspect-based Prompts For Aspect Sentiment Triplet Extraction
+Codes for EMNLP 2023 Findings paper: CONTRASTE: Supervised Contrastive Pre-training With Aspect-based Prompts For Aspect Sentiment Triplet Extraction [To be released soon]

 To pretrain the model and save the chekpoints of the pretrained models after certain epochs use: